-Australian English is a major variety of the English language, spoken everywhere in Australia.
+Australian English is a major variety of the English language which is used throughout the country.

 The history of Aussie English reflects the history of the country as a whole — Aboriginal words, convict slang and words from various migrant groups have all been assimilated.